Gadhimai festival: Animal sacrifice

 In October 2014, Gauri Maulekhi (People for Animals Uttarakhand trustee and Humane Society International [HSI] consultant) filed a petition against the illegal transportation of animals from India to Nepal for slaughter.
 After this, the Supreme Court of India passed an interim order directing the Government of India to prevent animals from being illegally transported across the border for sacrifice at Gadhimai.
-The court also asked animal protection groups and others to devise an action plan to ensure the court order would be implemented.
+The court also asked animal protection groups and others to devise an action plan to ensure the court order was implemented.
 NG Jayasimha, HSI India representative, visited Nepal to ensure the ban was being adhered to.
 In an interview with the Times of India, he said, "I am very pleased that we were able to sit down with the Nepali politicians, to speak up for the hundreds of thousands of innocent animals who are condemned to an utterly unjustified beheading at Gadhimai.
 We also spoke directly to the Gadhimai temple and the local magistrate, so they can be in no doubt of the overwhelming call for compassion.
 We sincerely hope that they will act to stop this unnecessary bloodshed".
 The Indian Ministry of Home Affairs directed the states of Bihar and Uttar Pradesh to monitor and make sure no animals got to Nepal for the festival.
 It was later reported that 30,000 to 200,000 animals were slaughtered during the 2014 event.

 Nepal's temple trust announced the cancellation of all future animal sacrifices at the country's Gadhimai festival in July 2015.
 The event was also "banned" by HSI India, though this had no legal force.

 In 2019, it was reported that the festival took place again, and the sacrifice involved water buffalo, goats, rats, chickens, pigs, and pigeons.
+It was met with opposition from activists.
+The 2024 festival was also protested by animal right groups.